TruthRL: Incentivizing Truthful LLMs via Reinforcement Learning: Introduction

-The main contributions of this work are as follows: (1) We propose \model, a general RL framework that directly optimizes truthfulness through a simple yet principled ternary reward design.
-(2) We demonstrate that, compared to vanilla RL, \model consistently reduces hallucination and improves truthfulness across multiple knowledge-intensive benchmarks in both retrieval and non-retrieval settings, with up to 28.9\% reduction in hallucination and 21.1\% improvement in truthfulness.
-(3) Extensive ablation studies demonstrate that a simple ternary reward scheme generally outperforms both binary and more complicated counterparts, including knowledge-enhanced and reasoning-enhanced variants.
-Further analyses confirm that LLMs trained with \model are effective at recognizing their knowledge boundaries, robust to hallucination-inducing questions, and more confident in providing correct answers, while maintaining a significantly lower hallucination rate.
+The main contributions of this work are as follows: (1) We propose \model, a general RL framework that directly optimizes truthfulness through a simple yet principled reward design.
+(2) We demonstrate the effectiveness of \model across multiple knowledge-intensive benchmarks in both retrieval and non-retrieval settings, significantly reducing hallucinations (\eg, 43.5\% $\rightarrow$ 19.4\%) and improving truthfulness (\eg, 5.3\% $\rightarrow$ 37.2\%).
+(3) Extensive ablation studies and analyses confirm that LLMs trained with \model are effective at recognizing their knowledge boundaries, robust to hallucination-inducing questions, and more confident in providing correct answers, while maintaining a significantly lower hallucination rate.